linhnguyen-gt/bloc_small/README.md

 subject.add(2); // Prints: Value emitted: 2, then 2
 ```
-`doOnError(void Function(Object error, StackTrace stackTrace) onError)`

-Performs a side-effect action for each error event emitted by the source `ReactiveSubject`.
+- `doOnError(void Function(Object error, StackTrace stackTrace) onError)`: Performs a side-effect action for each error event emitted by the source `ReactiveSubject`.
 The `onError` callback receives the error and stack trace but does not modify them.

 ```dart
 final subject = ReactiveSubject<int>();